KarateCowboy/MightyTomato/enyo/README.md

 ## Lib

 Packages should go in a folder named _lib_ (e.g. the _extra_ or _canvas_ repositories on GitHub). _lib_ is a magic name that enyo uses to work with add-on packages.
 It's recommended you create a _lib_ folder as sibling to _enyo_ and keep your packages there, but you can make as many _lib_ folders as you like and put them anywhere.

-## Api Viewer

-The Api Viewer application parses and renders documentation in real-time from the Enyo source.
-Run the application by loading _tools/api/index.html_.

 ## Warning about file://